For Immediate Release

 The Butcher Shop by Niku Steakhouse, one of five certified Kobe beef retailers in the U.S., also sells domestic beef, pork and fresh-made sausage

-SAN FRANCISCO, Calif. – January 24, 2019 – The Butcher Shop by Niku Steakhouse, a full-service butcher shop located in San Francisco’s Design District, The Butcher Shop by Niku Steakhousehas opened with Japanese Wagyu and domestic meats personally curated by head butcher and industry veteran Guy Crims.
+SAN FRANCISCO, Calif. – January 24, 2019 – The Butcher Shop by Niku Steakhouse, a full-service butcher shop located in San Francisco’s Design District, has opened with Japanese Wagyu and domestic meats personally curated by head butcher and industry veteran Guy Crims.
 The Butcher Shop is one of three properties from Omakase Restaurant Group (ORG) to open under one roof at One Henry Adams in SoMa and will provide Wagyu to Udon Time, which opened earlier this week, and is fully integrated with a neighboring steakhouse, Niku, which will open early February.

 Earlier last year, Crims secured the largest retail order of Japanese A5 Kobe and Wagyu beef in the Western hemisphere for The Butcher Shop.
 The shop also carries an impressive selection of carefully sourced domestic meats, including USDA Prime beef from Nebraska (fresh and dry-aged); Heritage Berkshire Kurobuta pork from Iowa; USDA Choice Superior Farms lamb from California and Wagyu from Imperial Wagyu in Nebraska, which is some of the finest beef available in the U.S. There is no other known butcher shop in the U.S. to offer such a comprehensive nose-to-tail retail program under one roof.